Redzhiyao/Assignment-1---Jovan/README.md

 ## Features

-- Feature 1 - allows users to access a navigation bar on a desktop to access different parts of the website easily
+- Feature 1 - Allows users to access a navigation bar on a desktop to access different parts of the website easily
-- Feature 2 - On mobile, users can press the hamburger menu to open up a sidebar to access different parts of the website easily
+- Feature 2 - Banner to show discounts
 - Feature 3 - Allows users to navigate the website without being harassed by a pop-up telling them to log in or sign up first.
-This would not be the case when they are on the payment page.\
+- Feature 4 - Forced requirement for form field during payment

 - Feature 4 - Overall upgrade in terms of UI for both Desktop and Mobile versions.

+- Feature 0 - On mobile, users can press the hamburger menu to open up a sidebar to access different parts of the website easily

 ## Technologies Used

 Programming Languages: HTML, CSS, JavaScript
+Help: codingnepal, ChatGpt & Learn Web (Youtube)